CyCraft/blitzar/packages/docs/docs/blitz-form/index.md

 BlitzForm has five modes:

 - `'edit'` — (default) show editable fields based on the schema
-- `'view'` — show each field with `readonly: true`
+- `'readonly'` — show each field with `readonly: true`
 - `'disabled'` — show each field with `disabled: true`
 - `'raw'` — used to show raw data of your form (for select components, it will show the data label instead of its value)

 The same schema to render a form can be re-used to just display form data as well.
 Your form schema is therefore very versatile!

-Please note however, that in order for `'view'` mode to work, you will need to make sure that all components you use in your form, have proper handling when BlitzForm passes `readonly: true` to them.
+Please note however, that in order for `'readonly'` mode to work, you will need to make sure that all components you use in your form, have proper handling when BlitzForm passes `readonly: true` to them.

 With the HTML5 elements seen in the example below, the only field that understands `readonly: true` is the `input` component.
-Try switching the mode to `'view'` and you will see that all other fields are still editable; so you'll need to use Vue components that handle `readonly: true`, or write wrapper Vue components for these HTML5 elements.
+Try switching the mode to `'readonly'` and you will see that all other fields are still editable; so you'll need to use Vue components that handle `readonly: true`, or write wrapper Vue components for these HTML5 elements.

 `'disabled'` and `'raw'` mode on the other hand work out of the box with all these components.